-- ✓ Focuses on new and accelerated learning - ✓ Is comprehensive, project-based, hands-on - ✓ Can take place in a variety of settings and locations - ✓ Is exciting, engaging, and attractive program - ✓ Has a strong emphasis on student voice, choice, and identity - ✓ Provides a unique site climate and culture with tradition/rituals
+✓ Focuses on new and accelerated learning

+- ✓ Is comprehensive, project-based, hands-on - ✓ Can take place in a variety of settings and locations - ✓ Is exciting, engaging, and attractive program - ✓ Has a strong emphasis on student achievement to raise academic outcomes - ✓ Provides a unique site climate and culture with tradition/rituals

 While most students learn at a similar rate during the school year, when school ends, students in underserved environments struggle to continue learning throughout the summer.
-As 21st CCLC reimagines summer learning, Arizona's 21st CCLC programs provide safe, developmentally rich settings for learning and growth during the summer months.
-Summer can be used to re-engage students and provide a meaningful boost to help close opportunity gaps, lead to higher graduation rates, and increase college and career readiness in students.
+As 21st CCLC reimagines summer learning, Arizona's 21st CCLC programs provide safe, developmentally rich settings for learning and academic growth during the summer months.
+Summer can be used to reengage students and provide a meaningful boost to help close academic gaps, lead to higher graduation rates, and increase college and career readiness in students.